Defining Quantum Games: Quantum Physics and Games

-Digital games offer greater potential than this, as they may use quantum phenomena in the game mechanics, and so allow people to interact with simulated quantum phenomena rather than offer misleading fiction.
-Interactive tools simulating and visualising quantum physical phenomena in particular have taken advantage of this opportunity and have been used successfully to strengthen the learning and mental model building process \cite{kohnle2010, kohnle2012, passante2019}.
+Notably, digital games offer greater potential for games than mere inspiration.
+Numerically simulated quantum principles can be incorporated into game mechanics, allowing players to interact with quantum phenomena rather than encounter misleading fiction \cite{piispanen2024thesis}.
+Interactive tools that simulate and visualise quantum physical phenomena have taken advantage of this opportunity, successfully strengthening the learning and mental model-building process \cite{kohnle2012, passante2019}.

 This brings us to one of the most popular reasons for building games for quantum physics: education.
-Quantum mechanics is taught mostly in universities through books, lectures and nowadays also through e-courses, but as we have no real-life reference to quantum phenomena in our everyday lives, studying these abstract concepts often result in adversities or even misconceptions \cite{styer1996, singh2001, singh2005, singh2006, singh2007, singh2008, zhu2012}.

-Games in particular show promise in introducing new concepts and teaching some basics on quantum mechanics, which has inspired the development of educational games and learning platforms integrating games with learning materials \cite{scienceathome, qplaylearn, helloquantum}.
-These simulation tools have been proven to be efficient for educational purposes \cite{cataloglu2002, zhu2011, keebaugh2019, muller2002, kohnle2010, kohnle2012, anupam2019} as well as for research settings as shown by the Science at Home team with their 2021 study on the visualisation and simulation tool \textit{Quantum Composer} \cite{zaman2021}.
+Quantum mechanics is primarily taught in universities through books, lectures, and now also e-courses.
+However, since we have no direct reference to quantum phenomena in our everyday lives, studying these abstract concepts through traditional methods often leads to difficulties or even misconceptions \cite{singh2001, singh2008, zhu2012}, which offers great challenges to the progress of quantum literacy \cite{nita2021}.
+Games offer captivating ways to introduce new concepts and teach the basics of quantum mechanics, inspiring the development of learning platforms and outreach events that integrate games with learning materials \cite{scienceathome, qplaylearn, woottonHelloQuantum, seskir2022, faletic2023contributions, anttila2024can, gaunkar2024game}.
+Quantum physics-related games have for some time now garnered significant academic attention, especially for their educational applications \cite{peng2014,cantwell2019quantum,anupam2020,lopez2020encrypt,nita2021,chiofalo2022games,seskir2022,montagnani2023,xenakis2023quantum,escanez2024}, but the idea of using numerical simulations in aiding students in the study of quantum physics is not new.
+Educational simulation tools have proven to be efficient for educational purposes in teaching quantum physical concepts \cite{muller2002, kohnle2012, keebaugh2019, passante2019,hu2024student} and planning research settings, as shown by the \textit{Science at Home} team with their study on the visualisation and simulation tool \textit{Quantum Composer} \cite{ahmed2021}.\\

-It is presently evident that quantum technologies may be able to offer advantages over existing technologies \cite{preskill}, and large investments have been made worldwide into developing related technologies.
-This has increased the need for a trained workforce in this growing field of industry \cite{Fox} and the need can only be estimated to grow.
-The demand for new teaching methods regarding quantum physics is vastly growing and games have largely been seen as prominent tools for this purpose, particularly in Europe and the U.S. \cite{seskir2022,q2work}.